dpastling/plethora/README.md

 - bowtie2 version 2.2.9
 - bedtools version 2.17.0
 - samtools version: 0.1.19-44428cd
+- cutadapt v1.12
+- Perl module: Math::Random
+- Perl module: Math::Complex

 You will also need to download the human genome hg38 and build a bowtie index for it.
-Instructions for doing this can be found on the bowtie website.
+Instructions for doing this can be found on the Bowtie2 website.

 ## Quick Start